 Please do not copy any of my recipes for use on any other sites!

 These are all recipes that I make at home- every single recipe has been tried and cooked multiple times.
 However, do note that I am not responsible for the results of any recipes that you try from this blog, which you try at your own risk.
 By voluntarily trying any of the recipes provided on www.greedygirlgourmet.com, you assume the risk of any potential injury.

-I am not a trained nutritionist/ dietician/ chef etc and am not offering any professional advice- please do use your own judgment especially when it comes to raw ingredients.
+I am not a trained nutritionist/ dietician/ chef etc and am not offering any professional advice- please do use your own judgment especially when it comes to raw ingredients and the health benefits.
 Any nutrition information provided is obtained through a plug-in and for information purposes only - it cannot be taken as a USDA label.